IlMusu/IlMusuEnchantmentsMod/README.md

 5. Damage Enchantments

 ## PHASING ENCHANTMENT (V)
 The <b><span style="color:purple">Phasing Enchantment</span></b> makes the player able to teleport: it provides the ability of both teleporting where the player is looking at and teleporting behind walls.
-Since it is a demonic enchantment, activating this ability <b>damages also the player</b>.
+Since it is a demonic enchantment, activating this ability <b>damages also the player</b>. <br />
-<b>The phasing enchantment ability is activated through the related keybinding.</b>
+<b>The phasing enchantment ability is activated through the related keybinding.</b> <br />

 <details>
 <summary><b>Details here</b></summary>
 When the ability is activated, the logic performs a raycasting in the direction the player is looking at and, if a wall is found, it tries to teleport the player behind that wall.
-Instead, if a wall is not found, the player is teleported in the direction he was looking at with a distance depending on the current level of the enchantment.
+Instead, if a wall is not found, the player is teleported in the direction he was looking at with a distance depending on the current level of the enchantment. <br />
 An important notice is that <b>this kills the player if he does not have enough health!</b> <br />
 <br />
 <p align="center">
 	<img src="https://github.com/IlMusu/IlMusuEnchantmentsMod/blob/documentation/gifs/phasing.gif?raw=true">